 You cannot go to Kuala Lumpur and leave without visiting the Batu Caves.
 Found just outside the city center in the suburb of Selangor, the Batu caves are one of the biggest tourist attractions in Kuala Lumpur, Malaysia.
 On our recent one month stay in the city of diversity, we had plenty of time to explore.
-We did just about all of the recommended “touristy” things – there are many places to visit in Kuala Lumpur.
+We did just about all of the recommended “touristy” things – there are so many places to visit in Kuala Lumpur.
 But visiting the Batu caves was one of our highlights.

 If you’re wondering what are the Batu Caves, you’re not alone.
 It’s a little embarrassing to admit, but I also didn’t know much about this national treasure, except for the fact that I had seen some really cool photos from here on Instagram!
 Turns out there’s so much more to this tourist hotspot than a few pretty photos.